BartoszDabek/bdabek.pl/posts/personal-goals/README.md

 - [ ] Automate process of filling read/listen contents
 - [ ] Refactor 4Rescue App
 - [ ] Publish 4Rescue to Google Play
+- [ ] Make a contribution in some Open Source project